-Classes take place every Tuesday from 6:30 pm until 8:30 pm until March 21st.
+Classes take place Tuesdays from 6:30 pm until 8:30 pm.
 Zoom only.
 Contact Rabbi Zuckerman for more information.

 I started Pathways knowing one thing with certainty: I wanted to be Jewish.
 Through the months, not only did I learn about the history and culture, but I also learned so much about myself.